trebor74hr/sqlalchemy-capture-sql/README.md

 with **with** python statement:

-    from CaptureSqlStatements
+    from sqlalchemy_capture_sql import CaptureSqlStatements

     with CaptureSqlStatements(engine_cloud) as capture_stmts:

-        # put here any calls that issue sqlalchemy commands that produce some
+        # put here calls to functions that issue sqlalchemy commands that
-        # sql statements execution.
+        # produce some sql statements execution, for example factory-boy:
         cpm = FactoryModel.create()

-        # no .finish() needed
+        # call to .finish() automatically done on with ctx exit
     capture_stmts.pp(short=True)

 standard style:

     capture_stmts = CaptureSqlStatements(engine_cloud)

-    # put here any calls that issue sqlalchemy commands that produce some
+    # put here calls to functions that issue sqlalchemy commands that
-    # sql statements execution.
+    # produce some sql statements execution, for example factory-boy:
     cpm = FactoryModel.create()

+    # in this case .finish() needs to be called to stop capturing
     capture_stmts.finish()

     capture_stmts.pp(short=True)